strapi/documentation/user-docs/latest/content-manager/saving-and-publishing-content.md

 # Saving, publishing and deleting content

-Strapi allows your to manage your content throughout its whole lifecycle, whether your are working on its draft version, about to finish it and share it with the world, or wanting to delete it when it's obsolete.
+Strapi allows you to manage your content throughout its whole lifecycle, whether your are working on its draft version, about to finish it and share it with the world, or wanting to delete it when it's obsolete.

 ## Saving & publishing content